 |Licensure/Certification||Professional certifications available and may be required; licensing requirements vary by state|

-|Key Skills||Flexibility; manual dexterity; physical strength|
+|Key Skills||Flexibility, manual dexterity, and physical strength|

-Sources: U.S. Bureau of Labor Statistics; OSHA
+Sources: *U.S. Bureau of Labor Statistics, OSHA

-Step 1: Find a Crane Operator Training Program
+Complete Crane Operator Training

 Crane operation training programs cover a variety of topics, from safety regulations to machine maintenance.
-Course topics might also include rigging and wire rope, inspections and maintenance, crane types, weight vs. angle, signaling and checking limit switches.
+Course topics might also include rigging and wire rope, inspections and maintenance, crane types, weight vs. angle, signaling, and checking limit switches.
 Upon completion of training, candidates should be prepared to take certification and licensing exams.

 Aspiring crane operators can also seek training through organizations such as the International Union of Operating Engineers (IUOE).
 In addition to training programs, the IUOE also offers apprenticeship programs.
 The apprenticeships provide students with both classroom instruction and paid on-the-job training.

-Step 4: Obtain Licensure and Certification
+Obtain Licensure and Certification

 Federal law requires that certain types of crane operators be certified.
-The requirements depend upon the job and type of machinery that an employed worker will operate Licensure requirements vary from state to state, but they often mandate that candidates pass both written and practical skills examinations to demonstrate competency and knowledge of safe crane operation.
+The requirements depend upon the job and type of machinery that an employed worker will operate.
+Licensure requirements vary from state to state, but they often mandate that candidates pass both written and practical skills examinations to demonstrate competency and knowledge of safe crane operation.
 Graduates can also obtain certification through the National Commission for the Certification of Crane Operators (NCCCO) or the Crane Institute of America (CIC).

 The IUOE also provides various levels of certification through its Operating Engineers Certification Program (OECP).
 Applicants must pass written and skills tests to obtain certification.